Consultants who use first-hand knowledge to deliver first class advice.

 Our work is centered on achieving the best outcomes for our clients and their beneficiaries.

 Relevant tools, forms and documents.

 Our focus is to help clients navigate the challenges the current environment has posed, but we continue to look to the future to ensure they are best positioned to take advantage of the opportunities that are presented.
 For those comfortable with some risk and with a long-term horizon, there are significant opportunities.
-In this article, Robert Moore, Head of Fixed Interest Research outlines the opportunities we see in sectors of the credit market.

 These are extraordinary times for all financial markets, with the corona pandemic driving exceptional levels of movements and stress, in some cases worse than the Global Financial Crisis.

 Although focus has been on the stock market, the impact on credit and bond markets has been just as dramatic and even more surprising.

 We’ve seen a rush for liquidity.
 Offloading assets has pushed corporate bond prices to the point where there appears to be a massive disconnect between the fundamental value of corporate bonds and the values trading in the market, assuming we don’t get a severe recession and a multi-year default cycle.

 Participants scrambling for cash are selling them at prices far below what they would normally be worth.
 Changes to allow those in hardship to access their super means superannuation funds are also being driven to cash up.